 Sociological analysis of the global interconnectedness of things, people, and ideas.
 Topics include economic development and trade, immigration and citizenship, human rights, transmission of culture and knowledge, and new technologies including the internet.
 Emphasis on understanding the significance of social forces and inequalities in shaping globalization processes.
-Cross-listed as ICS 220 (credit cannot be received for both courses).
+This course is cross-listed with ICS 220.
+Students completing SOC 220 may not receive graduation credit for ICS 220.